Skip to content

 GTF files are essential for common bioinformatics analyses such as RNA-Seq analysis, genome annotation, and differential expression analysis.
 They provide the necessary annotation information to map reads to genomic features and to understand the functional elements of the genome.

-Toy analysis
+Toy analysis with interactive jobs

-Alignment with bowtie2
+Alignment with STAR

 Make sure you are in compute node